|

 - FDIC Myths and Changes

-- Regulation CC Holds - Correcting Misconceptions-Who says you can't put a hold on a U.S. Treasury check?
+As an example, have you heard you can't put a hold on a U.S. Treasury check?
 Of course you can!
 Holds on cashier's and other official bank checks are okay, too, if you place them correctly.
-Are there times when you cannot hold funds under Regulation CC?
-Absolutely, and we'll cover them in this short session.
+That is a key to compliance and reduced losses.
+Are there times when you cannot hold funds under Reg CC?
+Absolutely, and we'll cover them in this short session, too.
+And we'll share a little-used method for extending a hold when you absolutely have to.

 - Check returns and Liabilities